Range of Motion.

 Indeed, a person that has a hypermobile joint range can reach 10° furthermore.

-That’s why every person needs his own evaluation.
+That’s why every person needs his evaluation.

-In fact, the release of tension from the muscle would improve the ROM.
+The release of tension from the muscle would improve the ROM.

-On the other hand, when we ask a client to do a ROM we don’t look only for the length of movement.
+On the other hand, when we ask a client to do a ROM, we don’t look only for the length of movement.

 For the quality of movement, we refer to how smooth the movement is.